Single Use Bag Fee

 3) What should I put my trash in now?

-b.
-The fee does not apply to produce bags, newspaper bags, etc—so if you produce very little trash those bags could be used for that purpose.
+Alternatives include smaller trash bags that are available for purchase.
+Single use bags also remain available for purchase at the checkout.
+The fee does not apply to produce bags, newspaper bags and a few other types, so if you produce very little trash those bags could be used for that purpose.

 4) Is this just in the city or the whole county?